-The following goals and objectives will guide the future identification, prioritization, dedication, and stewardship of Preserved Lands in the Township Highlands Preservation Area:
+The following goals and objectives will guide the future identification, prioritization, dedication, and stewardship of Preserved Lands in the Borough Highlands Area:

-- 1. To apply Highlands Council prioritization criteria in making determinations regarding non-agricultural Land Preservation (whether by fee simple or easement dedication), which are ordered as follows: - a.
-Lands within the Highlands Special Environmental Zone; - b.
-Lands within Highlands Conservation Priority Areas; and - c.
-Lands within Highlands Resource Areas generally, including but not limited to forested portions of Forest Resource Areas, Critical Habitat Areas, and Riparian Areas, particularly any portion of a Resource Area designated as "High Integrity" or "High Resource Value." - 2.
-To maintain a current Recreation and Open Space Inventory (ROSI) where required by the NJDEP Green Acres Program. - 3.
-To seek ways to establish and fund local land acquisition for preservation and stewardship programs or to expand existing open space and stewardship programs.
+- 1. [If municipal prioritization criteria have not been established:] To apply Highlands Council prioritization criteria in making determinations regarding non-agricultural Land Preservation (whether by fee simple or easement dedication), which are ordered as follows: - a.
+Lands within Highlands Conservation Priority Areas; and - b.
+Lands within Highlands Resource Areas generally, including but not limited to forested portions of Forest Resource Areas, Critical Habitat Areas, and Riparian Areas, particularly any portion of a Resource Area designated as "High Integrity" or "High Resource Value."

-- 4. To identify lands subject to stewardship programs within this Land Preservation and Land Stewardship Plan and to provide that information to the Highlands Council. - 5.
-To require that conservation or land stewardship easements imposed during the course of development applications be enforceable by the Highlands Council and at least one of the following entities, as qualified and amenable in accordance with the particular circumstances: the Township, the CADB, the SADC, Green Acres, or a non-profit land trust organized pursuant to § 501 (c)(3) of the federal tax code and engaged in the protection of land for the purpose of providing long-term stewardship of land resources. - 6.
-To establish a stewardship and monitoring program for preserved lands owned by or dedicated to the Township.
-This objective may be accomplished with the assistance of a non-profit land trust organized pursuant to § 501 (c)(3) of the federal tax code and engaged in the protection of land for the purpose of providing long-term stewardship of land resources. - 7.
-To develop and implement a Forest Management Plan or Forest Stewardship Plan consistent with the standards of the NJ Forest Stewardship Program for application to municipally-owned forest lands. - 8.
-To ensure periodic monitoring of easement restrictions protecting Critical Habitat Areas, associated species and ecological communities from any changes in land use or management practices that would impair these resources. - 9.
-To implement Riparian Area restoration practices on Preserved Lands that give priority to ecological and watershed protection measures. - 10.
-To identify and preserve opportunities for outdoor recreation, including a variety of active and passive recreation options, in such locations and in such manner as to ensure environmental resource protections, while addressing the needs of the local population for physical activity, social interaction, connection with nature and the natural environment, and enjoyment of the outdoors. - 11.
-To promote the Right to Farm Act and to incorporate land use regulations that are consistent with and further its intents and purposes. - 12.
-To promote the long-term viability of the local agricultural industry by promoting and utilizing existing county, State, and federal agriculture related programs and developing land use regulations and programs where appropriate, in support of direct marketing, organic farming, niche markets, agri-tourism initiatives such as farmers' markets and roadside stands (located on or off the site of an active farm), ancillary business opportunities, community supported agriculture, and other such projects, programs, or activities.
+- 2. [If municipal prioritization criteria have been established:] To recognize and consider Highlands Council prioritization criteria in addition to existing Borough criteria, in making determinations regarding non-agricultural Land Preservation (whether by fee simple or easement dedication).
+Highlands priorities are ordered as follows: - a.
+Lands within Highlands Conservation Priority Areas; and - b.
+Lands within Highlands Resource Areas generally, including but not limited to forested portions of Forest Resource Areas, Critical Habitat Areas, and Riparian Areas, particularly any portion of a Resource Area designated as "High Integrity" or "High Resource Value." - 3.
+To maintain a current Recreation and Open Space Inventory (ROSI) where required by the NJDEP Green Acres Program. - 4.
+To seek ways to establish and fund local land acquisition for preservation and stewardship programs or to expand existing open space and stewardship programs. - 5.
+To identify lands subject to stewardship programs within this Land Preservation and Land Stewardship Plan and to provide that information to the Highlands Council. - 6.
+To require that conservation or land stewardship easements imposed during the course of development applications be enforceable by the Highlands Council and at least one of the following entities, as qualified and amenable in accordance with the particular circumstances: the Borough, Green Acres, or a non-profit land trust organized pursuant to § 501 (c)(3) of the federal tax code and engaged in the protection of land for the purpose of providing long-term stewardship of land resources. - 7.
+To establish a stewardship and monitoring program for preserved lands owned by or dedicated to the Borough.
+This objective may be accomplished with the assistance of a non-profit land trust organized pursuant to § 501 (c)(3) of the federal tax code and engaged in the protection of land for the purpose of providing long-term stewardship of land resources. - 8.
+To develop and implement a Forest Management Plan or Forest Stewardship Plan consistent with the standards of the NJ Forest Stewardship Program for application to municipally-owned forest lands. - 9.
+To ensure periodic monitoring of easement restrictions protecting Critical Habitat Areas, associated species and ecological communities from any changes in land use or management practices that would impair these resources. - 10.
+To implement Riparian Area restoration practices on Preserved Lands that give priority to ecological and watershed protection measures.

+11. To identify and preserve opportunities for outdoor recreation, including a variety of active and passive recreation options, in such locations and in such manner as to ensure environmental resource protections, while addressing the needs of the local population for physical activity, social interaction, connection with nature and the natural environment, and enjoyment of the outdoors.